 All Liv Voretti wanted was a small, tasteful butterfly tattoo.
 What she got was her (now ex-) boyfriend’s name—the worst goodbye present in the history of the universe.
-With the tattoo about to be revealed thanks to a strapless bridesmaid dress, Liv comes up with a desperate plan to keep her judgmental parents from pulling their loan for her clothing design business.
-Convince the stable, responsible, incredibly hot family friend—who happens to have the same name as her ex—to pretend to be her boyfriend.
+With the tattoo about to be revealed thanks to a strapless bridesmaid dress, there’s only one way for Liv to stop her uber-judgmental parents from pulling their loan for her clothing design business.
+She needs a boyfriend whose name matches her tattoo.
+A stable, responsible, pillar-of-the-community boyfriend her parents love.

-The Vorettis are the closest thing to family Caleb has, and he’s not about to risk that relationship for a fling with Liv.
+The Vorettis are the closest thing to family Caleb has, and he doesn’t want to risk that relationship for a fling with Liv.
 She’d be bored with his predictable, color-inside-the-lines lifestyle inside a week.
 They’re just not compatible, even if she is the last person he thinks about before he falls asleep.

-But when Liv comes to him for help, he can’t say no—not when he’s the reason she ended up with her jerk of an ex in the first place.
-But as their pretend relationship becomes all too real, Caleb must decide whether he’s going to stick to the plan, or take a chance on a woman who isn’t the person he’s looking for, but might be exactly who he needs.
+But when Liv comes to him for help, he can’t say no. As their fake relationship becomes all too real, Caleb must decide whether he’s going to stick to the plan, or take a chance on a woman who is his polar opposite, but might be exactly who he needs.

 “It’s not your name,” Liv blurted out.